Eating disorders, to those who have never been impacted by one, may seem trivial. It’s…

 - Eating large amounts of food or fasting

 - Puffy cheeks

 - Weight fluctuations

 The Lingering Effects of Bulimia

-If bulimia is left untreated, there can be severe health consequences.
-Chronic binging and purging can cause electrolyte imbalances.
-Electrolytes are chemicals within the body (such as sodium, potassium, and chloride) that are required for health functioning of cell and organs.
-When electrolytes are out of whack due to dehydration from purging, the organs do not function properly.
+Electrolyte imbalance / heart failure – Chronic binging and purging can cause electrolyte imbalances.
+Electrolytes are chemicals within the body (such as sodium, potassium and chloride) that are required for healthy cell and organ functioning.
+When electrolytes are off due to dehydration from purging, organs don’t function properly.
 This can cause serious problems, including heart failure.

-The brain can suffer from chronic bulimia.
+Go to therapy – The brain can suffer from chronic bulimia.
 Some long-term consequences of bulimia on the brain include substance abuse, self-harm, suicidal thoughts or tendencies, and impulsiveness.
 If you suffer from any of these, it is important to speak to your doctor immediately.
 Your doctor may suggest medication or therapy to work through this.